CS232-Labs/Lab3-Part1/Q2/README.md

 - 1 <= q <= 10,000

 **TIME CONSTRAINTS:**
-The program must execute **within 5 seconds** for each test input on ubuntu machines and within a minute in docker
+The program must execute **within 5 seconds** for each test input on linux machines.
+Note that the naive approach of linearly iterating over the elements for each query won't pass all of the testcases due to this time constraint.

 **NOTE:**
 Don't worry about the top lines in the output that are printed by SPIM itself.
 We will remove those lines in the output ourselves.